noir-lang/docs/CONTRIBUTING.md

 The Noir documentation is versioned according to the [Docusaurus documentation](https://docusaurus.io/docs/versioning).
 In the `versioned_docs` and `versioned_sidebar` folders you will find the docs and configs for the previous versions.
 If any change needs to be made to older versions, please do it in this folder.

-In the `docs` folder, you'll find the current, unreleased version, which we call `nightly`.
+In the `docs` folder, you'll find the current, unreleased version, which we call `dev`.
 Any change in this folder will be reflected in the next version, once the Noir team decides to release.

 We aim to have every version matching the versions of [Noir](https://github.com/noir-lang/noir).
 However, we would only cut a new version of the docs if there are breaking or otherwise significant changes, to avoid unecessary build time and size to the existent documentation.